Modern Etiquette: Getting it right with royalty on jubilee

 It used to be the rule that no guest should leave a function before a member of the Royal Family, except in special circumstances when prior permission should be obtained.

-However, when balls and dinners may continue into the small hours, it is probably practical for the organizer of the function to warn the private secretary that this rule may not be practical.
+However, when balls and dinners may continue into the small hours, it is probably practical for the organiser of the function to warn the private secretary that this rule may not be practical.
+(Editing by Paul Casciato)

-Jo Bryant is an etiquette advisor and editor at Debrett‘s, the UK authority on etiquette and modern manners (www.debretts.com).
-Any opinions expressed are her own.
-Debrett’s has a publishing heritage dating back over two centuries with a contemporary range of publications including “A-Z of Modern Manners”, “Etiquette for Girls” and “Guide for the Modern Gentleman”.